Blockchain in Business Intelligence

 In this chapter, we have investigated how technological benefits of blockchain can be utilized in many aspects of everyday business to streamline processes, cut costs, as well as reduce the risk of fraud and outside tampering.
 Any area of the contemporary way of doing business, whether be it outward facing marketing or internal organizational department, can find some aspect of this nascent technology advantageous.
 The arrival of the blockchain technology may initially be seen as disruptive and almost threatening to many traditional aspects of contemporary business practices, however, implementing this technology can only serve to boost business performance, rewarding early adopters as revolutionaries in their own fields.

-3. The Blockchain Business
+Blockchain in Business

 We will discuss the many unique features of a blockchain community and its close relationship with an upcoming blockchain project.
 After that, we will delve into the world of marketing for blockchain, discussing the many organic options of marketing and communication strategies that have worked for companies in this industry thus far.
 Lastly, we will elaborate on the nascent regulatory environment that is beginning to form around the blockchain scene, including its pros and cons.